Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 Remember—you shouldn’t retire, spend money for a couple of decades, go broke, and then start looking for ways to make extra money.
 Sure, there are companies all across the country (usually retail) that hire temporary workers.
 Of course, if you have to take one of these jobs, then you have to, but I suggest that you avoid working a part-time job for several months at a time before you move on to your next campsite.

-You retired to travel and see the country—not to work another 9-to-5 job.
+You retired to travel and see the country—not to work another nine-to-five job.
 So, save up for retirement, hop in your RV, and start traveling and making money on the side right away so that as you spend your savings, you also earn some money back.

 Just sit down and think about what you truly enjoy doing, and use this knowledge to select a few ways to generate income so you can keep things fun and financially rewarding.